A helpful list of hygiene-boosting interdental cleaners you can easily add to your dental care routine

 But unfortunately, it’s not always easy to keep up with our daily dental care routine.

-If you have braces, implants, a permanent bridge, or if you have trouble flossing by hand, cleaning in between your teeth can be difficult.
+If you have braces, dentures and implants, a permanent bridge, or if you have trouble flossing by hand, cleaning in between your teeth can be difficult.

 Luckily, there are several ways to hit those hard-to-reach areas and protect your mouth from harmful bacteria.